bachmanna/pycef/README.md

   strings were used in Python 2.
 * API cleanup.
 Better structure with submodules like helpers, thread etc.
 * Will follow the [PEP8](https://www.python.org/dev/peps/pep-0008/)
   style guide.
-For example method CreateBrowserSync() will become create_browser(sync=True).
-Uppercase constants will become class types.
+Function names in lower case with underscores.
+Transform enum uppercase constants to class types whenever possible.
 * Better examples
 * Tutorial with many topics explained
 * New great API docs, easy to navigate, up-to-date and easily searchable